VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 I'm developing an application using NI-VISA, what is the recommended practice for handling termination characters?<br />
 See [Termination Characters in NI-VISA](https://www.ni.com/en-us/support/documentation/supplemental/06/termination-characters-in-ni-visa.html)

+I'm developing an application using MATLAB, how do I get started?<br />
+See [System Requirements for MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab_external/system-requirements-for-matlab-engine-for-python.html) to ensure your system can support Python.
+Then see [Call Python from MATLAB](https://www.mathworks.com/help/matlab/call-python-libraries.html) on how to access Python libraries in MATLAB.

 ## Support/Feedback

 If any further assistance is needed beyond the information provided within this repository, email support@vektrex.com.